kaby76/swigged.llvm/README.md

 Note, this project is not confuse this with another "LLVM.NET" library (aka "LLVM by Lost"), https://bitbucket.org/lost/llvm.net/wiki/Home , http://www.nuget.org/packages/LLVM.NativeLibrary/ , which seems to be a wrapper for some LLVM DLLs built within the project.
+It hasn't been updated in several years, so I don't think this project is active anymore.